karolinaszafranbelzowska/grocery-shopping/README.md

 ###
-This repository contains my assessment for the module "Fundamentals of Data Analysis" at GMIT.
-See here for the instructions : https://github.com/ianmcloughlin/project-2019-fundda/raw/master/project.pdf
+This repository contains my project for the module "Programming for Data Analysis" at GMIT.
+See here for the instructions : https://web.microsoftstream.com/video/4f0c8c66-f2db-4fd1-8573-f065caccfa58

 ### References: